 Karen Finley is a New York-based artist whose raw and transgressive performances have long provoked controversy and debate.
 She has appeared and exhibited her visual art, performances and plays internationally.
 Her performances have been presented at Lincoln Center, New York City, The Guthrie, Minneapolis, American Repertory Theatre, The ICA in London, Harvard, The Steppenwolf in Chicago, and The Bobino in Paris.
 Her artworks are in numerous collections and museums including the Pompidou in Paris and Museum of Contemporary Art, Los Angeles.
 Finley attended the San Francisco Art Institute receiving an MFA and honorary PhD.
 She has received numerous awards and fellowships including a Guggenheim, two Obies, two Bessies, MS. Magazine Woman Of The Year, NARAL Person of the Year, NYSCA and NEA Fellowships.
 Ms. Finley lectures internationally and is interested in freedom of expression issues and the availability and access of culture in relationship to gender, race, class and identity.
 She is currently an Arts Professor in Art and Public Policy at Tisch School of the Arts, New York University.

 Mary Virginia Swanson is an author, educator and advisor to artists and arts organizations whose career includes exhibiting, collecting and licensing photography.
-In 2013, Swanson received the Focus Award for Lifetime Achievement in Photography from the Griffin Museum in Boston.
 Her publications, articles, and blog are invaluable resources for photographers that can be found at www.mvswanson.com.
 She teaches an advanced marketing workshop in Tucson each year (acceptance by portfolio only).
-Swanson updates her "Resource Guide for Photographers" each year in January and July; this 40+ page document is available as a downloadable PDF on her website within the "Advice and Books" section.

 Dennis Keeley has worked as an artist, photographer, teacher and writer for more than 25 years.
 His work has been exhibited in numerous one-person and group shows, and he is published internationally in books and studies concerning urban circumstance and condition.
 His photographs in the book Looking for a City in America: Down These Mean Streets a Man Must Go (Getty Publications) won numerous awards.
 In addition to being the current chair of the Photography and Imaging Program at Art Center College of Design in Pasadena, he is a former Western Regional co-chair of Society for Photographic Education and sits on the boards of the Los Angeles Music Center and the Angels Gate Cultural Center.
 In 2005 Keeley spoke at the United Nations NGO Conference about utilizing photography as a tool in peace building and nonviolent conflict resolution.
 This year, Keeley was the recipient of a research grant from the Annenberg Foundation.